henley-regatta/adventofcode2020/README.md

   * `day3part1.py` - This one I'm actually fairly happy with, as a solution:
   * `day3part2.py` - And this is a fairly logical extension.
 The answer's silly but that's the point, right?
   * `day4part1.py` - Mostly an exercise in reading semi-sane records.
 Had some silliness to deal with on record boundaries.
 Frustrating rather than satisfying
+  * `day4part2.py` - Oh god that was frustrating.
+Field validation is serious business.
+Read the spec correctly, and don't assume any behaviour out of your language that you're not 100% confident you've tested and understood.

 ## grr peer pressure